mathesh-me/eks-kubecost-cost-optimization/kubecost-guide.md

 ```
 ![Screenshot 2024-08-07 154525](https://github.com/user-attachments/assets/eef3cae9-2da2-4d02-afce-70ce2461ec68)

 This command will install the `EBS CSI Driver` in the EKS cluster.
 And it will also manage the IAM roles and policies for you.
-So, you don't need to worry about the IAM roles and policies. `eksdemo` will take care of that for you.
+So, you don't need to worry about any IAM roles and policies. `eksdemo` will take care of that for you.

 - You can check the installation using `kubectl get pods -n kube-system` Command.
 ![Screenshot 2024-08-07 154746](https://github.com/user-attachments/assets/efcfa6ad-5d3f-4643-ba7a-9f9af0aad0df)